Yucca Removal Cost in Australia: What Affects the Price

 Size and Number of Trunks

 A single-trunk yucca under 2 metres is the simplest job.
 But yuccas often form dense clusters with multiple trunks growing from a shared root mass.
 Each trunk has its own root system that needs to be extracted.
-A cluster of 4-5 trunks takes significantly longer than a single plant, and the root crown is larger and more complex.
+A cluster of 4-5 trunks takes significantly longer than a single plant, and the root ball is larger and more complex.

 Root System Spread